 You should always know your state driving laws so you know what to do if you’re involved in an accident.
 Some states have steer-and-clear laws that require those involved in car accidents to move the vehicles to a safe place so other traffic isn’t affected.
+For example, if you were involved in an accident after a driver violated Florida’s move-over law, you may need a car accident attorney in Lakeland, Florida to hold them accountable.
 These types of laws typically only apply to minor accidents in which vehicles can, of course, be moved and there aren’t any major injuries.
 If vehicles can’t be moved or if there are injuries, then this law might not apply.

 If there’s an opportunity to do so, you should take pictures of the scene before moving off of the road.
 This is especially important if police officials aren’t present on the scene, as they won’t get to directly see the outcome of the crash once the vehicles are moved.
 In this case, you want to take as many pictures as fast as possible before moving the vehicles from traffic’s way to ensure the police report is filed accurately and with full detail.